Introduction to geodata and layers#

 Vector data#

 Vector data are digital features and they can store geographic/spatial information, as well as other data attributes.
 As such, they are ideal to visualise information on a map.
-Each feature can be displayed on a maps using one out three geometries: points, lines, or polygons.
+Each feature can be displayed on a maps using one out of three geometries: points, lines, or polygons.
 A layer can only contain features with same type of geometry.

 Point data usually only has one set of coordinates per data entry (longitude, latitude and sometimes elevation, usually referred to as x, y, and z).